geekflyer/gulp-ui5-preload/readme.md

 # gulp-ui5-preload [![Build Status](https://travis-ci.org/geekflyer/gulp-ui5-preload.svg?branch=master)](https://travis-ci.org/geekflyer/gulp-ui5-preload) [![npm version](https://badge.fury.io/js/gulp-ui5-preload.svg)](http://badge.fury.io/js/gulp-ui5-preload)

 Creates a Component-preload.js file for openui5 / sapui5 projects.
-Supports .js and .xml artifacts.
+Creating a prelaod file can speed up the initial load time of your webapp, by reducing the number of HTTP requests / roundtrips to load your code.
+The preload file can combine your `js` artifacts, `xml`,`js`, `html` and `json` views as well as `.properties` files into a single `Component-preload.js` file.

 ## Install